zoran-cuckovic/QGIS-terrain-shading/index.md

 **Remarks** -- Algorithm calculation time is directly dependant on the radius of analysis.
 For more information on scientific concepts behind ambient occlusion, see the [post on LandscapeArchaeology.org](https://LandscapeArchaeology.org/2020/ambient-occlusion)

+## Hillshade
+This algorithm calculates surface shading - hillshade - for elevation models.
+The method is based on [Laplacian refelctance](https://en.wikipedia.org/wiki/Lambertian_reflectance).

+*Sun direction* and *sun angle* parmeters define horizontal and vertical position of the light source, where 0° is on the North, 90° on the East and 270° on the West.

+*Lateral and longitudinal exaggeration* introduce artifical deformations of the elevation model, in order to achieve higher shading contrast.

+*Contrast (gamma)* will produce darker shadows when g > 1 or lighter shadows when g < 1.

+*Smoothen* option is using larger search radius, producing smoother results.

+**Remarks** -- Lateral exaggeration will provide some shading to features that are parallel to the light source, and would normally remain invisible.

+## Terrain position index (TPI)
+Terrain position index is expressing the relative height of each elevation point within a specified radius.

+*Radius* is determing the search radius (in pixels).

+There are 3 <b>analysis types</b>: 1) standard TPI, 2) distance weighted and 3) height weighted.
+Weighted options use elevation point distance or height discrepancy as weighting factor.

+*Denoise* option is applying a simple 3x3 smooth filter.

+**Remarks** -- The weighted method is used to eliminate local variations, close to each elevation point, or to stress the maximum height difference.
+In general they produce less sharp results, but with improved contrast.

 ## More information